Frequently Asked Questions

 A: We can go over time management, stress reduction, and test anxiety.
 If you want someone to quiz you from your review sheet or flash cards, we would be glad to do that as well.
 Subject-area tutors can help you with these skills as they apply to the subject.

-Q: Who can help me with my Rhetoric or IOCC assignments?
+Q: Who can help me with my Composition or VCON assignments?

 A: Learning Center tutors can assist you.